gtokusum/HK-Hotel-Effectiveness/README.md

 auto_py_to_exe
 ```
 This will bring up a GUI for pyinstaller.\
-Select the script gui.py and select One File, Window Based\
+Select the script gui.py and select One File, Window Based

 ![Alt text](/img/auto_py_to_exe.PNG)

-Convert the scrpt to executable and the exe file should move to "C:\User\YOUR NAME\output"
+Convert the script to executable and the exe file should move to "C:\User\YOUR NAME\output"